 If you are attending a semi formal outdoor wedding and are not sure whether you should go with a sport coat or suit it is safe to assume that a lower tier of formality is appropriate and wear a sport coat.
 Additionally for outdoor events it is safe to break the tradition of wearing dark coloured sport coats; and instead choose a jacket made out of a lighter material such as, cream or khaki coloured cotton which teams nicely with a crisply pressed pair of chinos or khaki coloured gabardine trousers.

 Lastly you'll want to take into consideration what your partner will be wearing to the wedding.
 It is important that both of you dress to the same level of formality.
-Few things look as in appropriate as when a woman shows up in a tailored evening gown and her partner is wearing a polo shirt.
+Few things look as in appropriate as when someone's partner shows up in a tailored evening gown or suit and their partner is wearing a polo shirt!

 It is not necessary that you match the colours of each other's outfits (which in fact can be considered quite tasteless) however, it is good to have the colours complement each other.